BiffBish/Echo-Combat-API-Rewrite/README.md

 ### Entitys
 ---
 #### `entitys`
-a list of entitys in the map
+A list of entitys in the map

 #### `name`
-the name of tne entity
+The name of tne entity
 Possible values:
 - `comet_shot`
 - `pulsar_shot`